-Oddly, one food you will find almost absent from the current MSM is the legendary Maxwell Street Polish (there's sometimes a small stand selling them, but for the most part they've pretty much disappeared from the market).
+Strangely and sadly, one food you will find almost absent from the current MSM is the legendary Maxwell Street Polish (there's sometimes a small stand selling them, but for the most part they've pretty much disappeared from the market).
 The absence of this signature sausage is symbolic of how this market has changed over the years.